RufusWhelan/Year11AssessmentTask1/ProjectDevelopment.md

 ### Functional Requirements
 * User can search for a pokemon and have its base stat total, generation introduced and games it's available.
 * User can add a pokemon to their team if they have less than 6 pokemon on their team.
-* Users Team is stored in a csv file
+* Users Team is stored in a json file
 * User can remove a pokemon from their team
 * User can view their team
 * User can add moves learnt by level up or tm to their pokemon, if user doesn't add any moves to their pokemon, then highest level moves it can learn will be selected.